sinkswim/DLX-Pro/README.md

 ### Memory

-* DRAM: Asynchronous read and write RAM1.
+* DRAM: Asynchronous read and write RAM *(1)*.
 The data ram is where data can be read/written and this implementation features basic MMU circuits.
 Basic behavior of MMU IN: In case of sw and lw instr. only addresses aligned to multiples of 4 are permitted (otherwise the unaligned flag is set in the PSW); in case of a lhu the address must be multiple of 2; in all other cases (sb, lb, lbu).
 The MMU Out instead is responsible for extracting and sending out the correct portion of a word out of the DRAM.
 These two MMUs are provided with the processor core.
 As previously mentioned, the chosen DRAM must support a particular protocol for exchanging data with these units.
 In addition to the standard signals for data and address, four more signals should be present on the memory controller interface: read op, write op, nibble (2bit signal), write byte.
 In case of a read operation, their configuration is:

 ![Alt text](./mdimgs/memop1.png?raw=true "Example")

 and the memory returns the content of the address specified on the address port.
-The behavior can be synthesized with the pseudo-code:
+The behavior can be described with the pseudo-code:

 ![Alt text](./mdimgs/memop2.png?raw=true "Example")

 if write byte is set to ’1’, it means a byte will be stored into the memory.
-Hence, the value spec- ified in the nibble signal becomes relevant.
+Hence, the value specified in the nibble signal becomes relevant.
 The pseudo-code for implementing these operations is:

 ![Alt text](./mdimgs/memop3.png?raw=true "Example")
 ![Alt text](./mdimgs/memop4.png?raw=true "Example")